DePaul University Catalog > Colleges & Schools > College of Science & Health > Academics > Undergraduate > Honors Program

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Juniors Seminar in Multiculturalism.

 Approved Electives are chosen in consultation with an Honors advisor to achieve specific academic or professional goals.
 Courses completed for Study Abroad, 200-300 level courses taken to achieve a minor or a second major, or 200-300 level courses chosen to pursue an area of interest outside of the major can count as Honors Approved Electives.
-Students in Mathematics and B.A. students in Psychology have three Honors Approved Electives.
-Students in Health Sciences and B.A. students in Environmental Studies have three Honors Approved Electives.
+Students in Mathematics, B.A. students in Psychology, and B.A. students in Environmental Science have three Honors Approved Electives.
+B.S. students in Health Sciences have three or four Approved Electives depending on concentration, and may count the Ethics requirement in place of one of the Approved Electives.
+Neuroscience majors have two Approved Electives.
 All other B.S. students have four Honors Approved Electives.

-© 2001-2014 DePaul University | Disclaimer | Contact Us | Emergency Plan Editor Login
+2001-2012 DePaul University | Disclaimer | Contact Us | Emergency Plan | Consumer Information | Privacy Statement Editor Login